Is The Leading Strand The Template Strand

 DNA Structure and Replication: A Quick Recap

 Before diving into the specifics, let's recap the basic structure of DNA and the principles of its replication.
 DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms.
 It consists of two strands wound around each other in a double helix.
-Each strand is composed of a sequence of nucleotides, and each nucleotide contains a deoxyribose sugar, a phosphate group, and a nitrogenous base.
+So naturally, each strand is composed of a sequence of nucleotides, and each nucleotide contains a deoxyribose sugar, a phosphate group, and a nitrogenous base.
 There are four types of nitrogenous bases: adenine (A), guanine (G), cytosine (C), and thymine (T).

 The Template Strand: The Original Blueprint